Six Months Earlier

 “Very well.
 Bring it in here,” Mr. Malik said curtly, and the man moved swiftly out of the room to do his bosses bidding.

 “Is it always so formal?”
-I grumbled under my breath, wondering for a moment if I was the right type of person to fill the position and work for this man.
+Katherine grumbled under her breath, wondering for a moment if she was the right type of person to fill the position and work for this man.

 “Mr. Higgins is head of my security team.
 Our business relationship is formal for a reason – to keep me safe.
 There cannot be any slip-ups in his line of work.
 The second he lets his guard down because he has become my friend is a second that could be a danger to my life,” he snapped.